justbautista/the-memory-game/README.md

 - [x] A round counter so user can see how far they got in the game
 - [x] Plays an audio file when user makes a mistake
 - [x] Plays an audio file when user wins/loses
+- [x] Tracks player stats (games played, wins, losses, mistakes, guesses, easy wins, easy losses, etc)
+- [x] Anonymously signs in players if they don't have an account
+- [x] When anonymous players sign up, their sign-in credentials are linked to their anonymous account so they can keep their stats
+- [x] Players can login and sign out of existing accounts
+- [x] Stats update on-screen in real time and are saved to the database after each win/loss
+- [x] Players can change their display name
+- [x] Persists account until player signs out

 ## Video Walkthrough